Frequently Asked Questions

 Microsoft has developed an M365-specific Fluid service designed to enable solutions powered by Fluid within that ecosystem.
 There will be ways for Fluid Framework developers to operate in M365 but those integration points are not available yet.

-Microsoft has also announced Azure Fluid Relay, a fully managed Fluid service, at Build 2021.
+Microsoft has also announced Azure Fluid Relay, a fully managed Fluid service.

 Besides SharePoint, where else can we store .fluid files?

 .fluid files are a specific file format understood by Fluid solutions integrated with M365.
 They are designed to operate exclusively in the cloud (never locally) and currently are only supported by OneDrive and SharePoint.

 Can we use Fluid Framework standalone with no dependencies on other services?

 Yes.
 The Fluid Framework is designed to stand alone.
 It has no dependencies on other services.